Type Ia supernovae: Basic physical picture and observational properties

 \subsubsection{Late-time evolution: the nebular phase}

 Finally, from $\sim 50$\,days after the explosion onward, the ejecta becomes almost completely transparent, and the luminosity equals (and is physically equivalent to) the rate of decay energy deposition in the ejecta, an increasing fraction of which comes from positrons from \cofs\ decay\footnote{Other radioactive decay chains become important at even later times, such as $^{57}$Co ($t_{1/2}\approx 272$\,days) and $^{55}$Fe ($t_{1/2}\approx 1000$\,days), both confirmed observationally in the nearby SN~2011fe (see right inset in Fig.~\ref{fig:lbol}).}: this is known as the nebular phase.
-One can further show that the time-weighted integral of the UVOIR luminosity is equal to that of the deposited decay power by this time \citep{Katz:2013}, a property that can be used to infer the \nifs\ mass from observations without relying on the less accurate Arnett rule:
+One can further show that the time-weighted integral of the UVOIR luminosity is equal to that of the deposited decay power by this time \citep{Katz:2013}:

+a property that can be used to infer the \nifs\ mass from observations without relying on the less accurate Arnett rule.

 The nebular spectra now probe the innermost ejecta and reflect the iron-group dominated composition there (Fig.~\ref{fig:nebspec}).
 The most prominent lines are due to forbidden transitions of Fe and Co, with some evidence of weak lines from nickel.
 The overlying IMEs, visible at earlier phases, also contribute to the cooling.
 Since all of the \nifs\ synthesized in the explosion has long decayed by this time, all the nickel left in the ejecta is made up of stable isotopes (mainly \nife).
-As noted in Section~\ref{sect:expl}, the abundance of these stable isotopes can in principle be used to constrain the mass of the exploding WD.
+As noted previously, the abundance of these stable isotopes can in principle be used to constrain the mass of the exploding WD.